Inside: Get a recipe for Healthy Chocolate Peppermint Bites made with walnuts and dates, coated in coconut and crushed candy canes. Fudgy and sweet!

 - While food processor is running, add peppermint extract.
 Then add milk, one tablespoon at a time, until the mixture comes together and forms a ball.
 It should be sticky but not wet.*

-- Roll into one-inch balls and then roll in coconut to coat.
+- Roll into one-inch balls and then roll in coconut and crushed candy canes to coat.
+Press coating on with your fingers so it sticks well.

 - Store in an airtight container in the refrigerator.